 - Experienced & Professional in supporting companies in their development in China

-- Deep knowledge of the Chinese lifestyle
+- Deep knowledge of the Chinese lifestyle and shopping behavior

 - A passionate international team